agraef/algodrum/README.md

 # algodrum

-This is an algorithmic drum machine based on Barlow's theory of meter as explained in his book "On Musiquantics" (Section 22, "A Quantitative Approach to Metre").
+This is an algorithmic drum machine based on Barlow's theory of meter and rhythm as explained in his book "On Musiquantics" (Section 22, "A Quantitative Approach to Metre").
 It generates rhythmic patterns for any given meter in an automatic fashion, assigning a unique pulse strength to each pulse.
 Different notes can be played for different ranges of pulse strengths, and the pulses can be filtered according to their strengths.

 ![algodrum](algodrum.png)

 algodrum is a bit quirky as drum sequencers go, but it handles complex meters with ease, and can be used to produce interesting and dynamically evolving rhythmic or melodic patterns with a bit of experimentation and creativity.
-Also, it works more like an arpeggiator and is thus perfectly usable without any real finger drumming skills.
+Also, it works more like an arpeggiator and is thus perfectly usable without requiring any real finger drumming skills.

 ## Prerequisites

-algodrum is implemented as a Pd patch, and includes some externals written in Lua, so you'll need Pd (any recent version of vanilla Pd or Purr Data will do) and Pd-Lua (0.11 or later, available from https://agraef.github.io/pd-lua/).
+algodrum is implemented as a Pd patch, and includes some externals written in Lua, so you'll need Pd (any recent version of vanilla [Pd](http://msp.ucsd.edu/software.html) or [Purr Data](https://agraef.github.io/purr-data/) will do) and Pd-Lua (0.11 or later, available from https://agraef.github.io/pd-lua/; note that Purr Data already includes this and has it in its startup libraries by default).

 I've only tested algodrum on Linux so far, but it's not in any way OS-specific, so it should work fine on Mac and Windows, too.

 ## Operation

 Normally, playback goes to MIDI channel 10 which usually has a drumkit on a GM-compatible synthesizer.
 But you can also play melodies by changing the `ch` numbox in the gmkit abstration.
 In this case you may also want to engage the secondary sample-driven drumkit in the sampler abstraction, which can be used to play along the main sequencer in the gmkit abstraction which outputs MIDI.

+Note that at present, due to technical limitations it is not possible to run multiple algodrum instances in a single Pd process.
+Thus, if you need to run multiple algodrums in concert, you'll have to launch them in different Pd instances.
+In this case, to keep the multiple instances in sync, you can either start transport using a MIDI controller with transport controls (see "MIDI Controls" below), or by using an external clock source (see "Transport").

 ### Transport